Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

 - Thank you to StuTozer/ElectrikKar for allowing us to integrate his Touchscreen Restyled Mod.
 - This mod uses the Roboto family of fonts (designed by Christian Robertson), licensed under Apache 2.0.
 - This mod uses the d3-array, d3-geo, and topojson libraries.
+- This mod uses the spacetime and tz-lookup libraries.